A class that provides the functionality of Kernel#set_trace_func

 end

-Deactivates the trace
+Deactivates the trace.

-Return true if trace was enabled.
-Return false if trace was disabled.
+if the trace was enabled.
+Returns false

 trace.enabled? #=> true trace.disable #=> true (previous status) trace.enabled? #=> false trace.disable #=> false

-trace.enabled? #=> true trace.disable do trace.enabled? # only disabled for this block end trace.enabled? #=> true
+trace.enabled? #=> true trace.disable do trace.enabled? # Only disabled for this block end trace.enabled? #=> true

 Note: You cannot access event hooks within the block.